-- We keep information on file about your premium and deductible payments. - We may give information to a doctor's office to confirm your benefits. - We may share explanation of benefits (EOB) with the subscriber of your plan for payment purposes.

-- We may share PHI with your doctor or hospital so that they may treat you. - We may use PHI to review the quality of care and services you get. - We may use PHI to help you with services for conditions like asthma, diabetes or traumatic injury. - We may collect and use publicly and/or commercially available data about you to support you and help you get health plan benefits and services. - We may use your PHI to create, use or share de-identified data as allowed by HIPAA. - We may also use and share PHI directly or indirectly with health information exchanges for payment, health care operations and treatment.
+- We keep information on file about your premium and deductible payments. - We may give information to a doctor's office to confirm your benefits. - We may share explanation of benefits (EOB) with the subscriber of your plan for payment purposes. - We may share PHI with your doctor or hospital so that they may treat you. - We may use PHI to review the quality of care and services you get. - We may use PHI to help you with services for conditions like asthma, diabetes or traumatic injury. - We may collect and use publicly and/or commercially available data about you to support you and help you get health plan benefits and services. - We may use PHI with technology to support and enable services provided to you. - We may use your PHI to create, use or share de-identified data as allowed by HIPAA. - We may also use and share PHI directly or indirectly with health information exchanges for payment, health care operations and treatment.
 If you don't want your PHI to be shared in these situations visit www.anthem.com/privacy for more information.